Yorgovan/dofec/README.md

 $password = 'password'; // raspberry - for default raspberry pi setup
 $transactions_number = 100; // number of transactions to display (desc)
 ```
+### Help button
+It will display all DeepOnion commands which you can use to display data that you need

 ![screenshot](https://i.imgur.com/JWDVQZo.jpg)